Danfreezen/bootstrap-boilerplate/README.md

 ## Contributing

 ## License
+Open Source Code

 ## Citation

-- Please add a code comment linking back to this repository when you use this code.
+Please add a code comment linking back to this repository when you use this code.

 ## Contact

-- Daniel Friesen
+Daniel Friesen